kat-onyx/Hooked/README.md

 # Hooked

 An app for crochet lovers who want to share projects.
+Check out the wiki for more info!

 ## Technologies for Implementation